JP Morgan slashes price target on Gold Fields Limited [GFI] – find out why.

 Strengthened financial and operational capacity with complementary cash flow and growth profiles.

-Gold Fields Limited stock has also loss -20.03% of its value over the past 7 days.
-However, GFI stock has declined by -35.54% in the 3 months of the year.
-Over the past six months meanwhile, it has lost -14.47% and lost -15.01% year-on date.
+It opened the trading session at $9.90, the shares rose to $10.00 and dropped to $9.62, the range by which the price of stock traded the whole day.
+The daily chart for GFI points out that the company has recorded -11.25% loss over the past six months.
+However, it is still -25.16% lower than its most recent low trading price.

-The market cap for GFI stock reached $7.96 billion, with 887.72 million shares outstanding and 886.67 million shares in the current float.
-Compared to the average trading volume of 7.53M shares, GFI reached a trading volume of 65310847 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If we look at the average trading volume of 8.67M shares, GFI reached to a volume of 15897889 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here’s what leading stock market gurus have to say about Gold Fields Limited [GFI]:
+Here is what top equities market gurus are saying about Gold Fields Limited [GFI]:

 JP Morgan have made an estimate for Gold Fields Limited shares, keeping their opinion on the stock as Neutral, with their previous recommendation back on April 04, 2022.
 While these analysts kept the previous recommendation, UBS raised their target price to Sell.
 The new note on the price target was released on March 21, 2022, representing the official price target for Gold Fields Limited stock.
 Previously, the target price had yet another raise to $15, while BMO Capital Markets analysts kept a Market Perform rating on GFI stock.
 On October 12, 2021, analysts increased their price target for GFI shares from 10.50 to 11.